socketsupply/libssc/README.md

 ## Documentation

-Developers intending to contribute to the `libopc` library should be sure to check out the [Developers Guide](docs/developers.md) before doing so.
+Developers intending to contribute to the `libssc` library should be sure to check out the [Developers Guide](docs/developers.md) before doing so.